mariusz-schimke/GiGraph/README.md

 ### Node group

-When adding nodes to a graph, subgraph or cluster, you can use a node group that has a single list of attributes for all the nodes within it.
-You can do it in a couple of ways, and one of them is an overload of the *Add* method, that accepts multiple node identifiers.
+When adding nodes to a graph, subgraph or cluster, you can use a node group that has a shared list of attributes for all the nodes within it.
+To do it, use one of the overloads of the *Add* method that accepts multiple node identifiers.
+Note that it is only a shorthand for adding multiple nodes at once (assuming that all of them should have the same attributes or no attributes).

 ```c#
 graph.Nodes.Add